kimoVoid/BetaQOL/README.md

 - Allows one-player sleep
   - Can be enabled in server.properties with `one-player-sleep=true`
   - Doesn't remove nightmares feature for the players who sleep
+- Spawn protection configuration
+  - Can be changed in server.properties with `spawn-protection=(value)`
 - Fixes weather timer bugs
   - Rain timer would reset when players sleep, even if it isn't raining
   - The Nether would override the overworld's rain timer